Oxford-Centre-for-Global-Epilepsy/AGENDA_Algorithm_TinyML_Firmware/readme.md

 - Delete the model length variable at the end of each file.
 - For optimal performance, add "alignas(16)" before the model variable declaration.

-## "/Datasets"
+## "/Dataset"

-This folder contains the dataset that can be directly dropped onto the SD card and used for testing.
+This folder contains the link to dataset that can be directly dropped onto the SD card and used for testing.

-*NOT YET — WAITING TO FIGURE OUT HOW TO SECURELY PLACE PATIENT DATA*.

 To use it, drop the whole folder of ".csv" files onto the SD card, and change line 64 in "teensy_test.ino" (*dataDir*) to match the name of the dataset folder.

+**Note**: Due to patient privacy, the dataset is hosted on Oxford SharePoint and is not publicly accessible.

 ## Miscellaneous Notes